BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_39.png)

-Copy webserver's public ip into the browser which is followed by `/index.php` and log in to the website with the user.
+Copy the webserver's public IP into the browser which is followed by `/index.php` and log in to the website with the user.
 Then unencrypt the password.

 ![image](image/Screenshot_40.png)